No ships sunk or damaged.

 |U-1205 ||2 Mar 1944 ||3 May 1945 || No war patrols |

 Hermann Zander joined the Kriegsmarine in 1929.
 He served as a torpedo officer on the light cruiser Nürnberg from Nov 1941 to May 1943.
-He went through U-boat training from until Oct 1943, then U-boat Commander training with the 3.
-ULD, 23th Flotilla and 24th Flotilla until Jan 1944 (Busch & Röll, 1999).
+He then went through U-boat training until Oct 1943, followed by U-boat Commander training with the 3rd ULD (U-Boots-Lehr-Division, training section), then the 23rd (Training) Flotilla and 24th (Training) Flotilla until Jan 1944 (Busch & Röll, 1999).

 Oblt.
-Zander went through his U-boat familiarization (Baubelehrung) from Jan to March 1944 to prepare him for his own command of a new U-boat.
-On 2 March 1944 he commissioned the new type VIIC boat U-1205 at Danzig (Busch & Röll, 1999).
+Zander attended U-boat construction familiarization (Baubelehrung) at Danzig Jan - March 1944 to prepare him for his own command of a new U-boat.
+On 2 March 1944 he commissioned the type VIIC U-boat U-1205 (Busch & Röll, 1999).